-I subscribe to a lot of magazines.
-I’m a reader.
-It’s a habit I refuse to change.
-Each month I see at least one article about or by a celebrity where they say something ridiculous like “I choose to be happy” or “happiness is a choice I make every day”.
+I subscribe to a lot of magazines and each month I see at least one article about or by a celebrity where they say something ridiculous like “I choose to be happy” or “happiness is a choice I make every day”.
 Oh what a wonderful world that would be if it were true.
 Sure I might be a little happier if I had a maid, a driver, a personal assistant, someone to make me sandwiches (there are just too many damn steps to that process), someone to open my wine boxes, etc. Having enough money to not have to worry about money .. ah hell … just not having debt … would probably make me more than a little happy.

 I don’t blame them for saying it.
 They have every right to say it and for them it might work, but for most of us that just isn’t reality.